The Importance of a Staging Environment in Development

 What Is a Staging Environment?

-A staging environment is essentially a test sandbox or a close replica of a live production environment where developers can freely test software.
+A staging environment is essentially a test sandbox or a close replica of a live production environment, often referred to as a test server, where developers can freely test software.

 Even though staging and production environments are very similar, they are completely separate.
 In a production environment, rollouts and rollbacks directly impact end-users.
-However, in a staging environment, all system changes take place internally.
+However, in a staging environment, all system changes take place internally, ensuring that end users experience stability and reliability.
 This gives software teams more freedom to experiment and make changes without impacting users.

-By going through staging, it’s possible to discover and eliminate issues that could lead to performance and security vulnerabilities for users.
+By going through the staging environment, it’s possible to discover and eliminate issues that could lead to performance and security vulnerabilities for users.
 This leads to stronger user satisfaction and lowers development costs by reducing rollbacks and patching.

 Given that a staging environment will provide a glimpse of how software will perform in a live production environment, the staging environment must mirror the same servers, databases, and configurations.
 We’ll touch on this more below.